Go Tutorial: Loops

 What you'll learn in this Go loops tutorial

-- continue — skip and keep going — `continue` skips the rest of the current iteration and jumps straight to the next one.
-The loop keeps running — just not…
+- Continue — skip the rest of this iteration — `continue` skips the current iteration and moves to the next one.
+Use it to filter.

 Go Loops concepts covered